Process automation & RPA

 This playbook mirrors how SHAPE ships process automation & RPA that lasts—automating workflows using software bots with reliability, security, and measurable impact.

-Practical tip: The most common failure in automating workflows using software bots is treating automation as a “script.”
+The most common failure in automating workflows using software bots is treating automation as a “script.”
 Treat it like a product system: version it, monitor it, and operate it.

 Who are we?